JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 If you want to enjoy one of the table service restaurants at the Magic Kingdom than reservations are advised, especially for dinner service.
 Each trip we make, we watch dozens of people be politely turned away from restaurants while we wait to be seated.
 Tens of thousands of people visit the Magic Kingdom every day, and there are limited seats at their seven table service restaurants.

-The Crystal Palace features Winnie the Pooh and friends with a large buffet and dining area.
+The Crystal Palace allows you to meet Winnie the Pooh and friends while enjoying a large buffet and dining area.
 This one of our favorite table service restaurants in the Kingdom, and is a great place to start or end a day at the park.
-They are open for breakfast, lunch, and dinner.
+They are open for breakfast, lunch, and dinner and will have something for everyone.

-We love to eat at Be Our Guest, enjoying one of the three spectacular dining rooms.
+We love to eat at Be Our Guest, enjoying one of the three spectacular dining rooms themed after _Beauty and the Beast_.
 The Grand Ballroom offers fantastic Gothic architecture, the West Wing allows dining next to the Beast's enchanted rose, and Belle's library has a relaxing mood.
 The food is great, and of course, they have the gray stuff.
-Like Cinderella's Royal Table, this restaurant will book up 6 months out.
+Like Cinderella's Royal Table, this restaurant will book up 6 months out so get your reservations early.

 Tony's Town Square is themed from the movie where the most famous kiss in animated storytelling happened, Lady and the Tramp.
 In the back corner of the restaurant, you can look out the window and see Tramp dining with his Lady, enjoying some pasta for two.
 The menu offers Italian favorites, and on an nice evening, an outdoor table is a great way to soak in Main Street.
+We can be found at Tony's almost every trip we make to see The Mouse.

+#### Quick Service

 ### Epcot